The Four Types of Wedges in Golf

 8. Distance Gapping

-We talked about loft gapping above and the importance of spacing your wedge loft angles to cover every possible shot.
-Let's revisit that for a second and get a little more specific by talking about distance gapping.
+We discussed loft gapping above and the importance of spacing your wedge loft angles to cover every possible shot.
+Let's revisit that briefly and get a little more specific by talking about distance gapping.

 A club's loft is a key factor in determining how far that club strikes the ball, but it isn't the only factor.
-Everything we just covered above plays a part too, plus the strength and skill of the golfer.
-As you mix and match different irons and wedges from different manufacturers, you're changing up all sorts of variables that affect shot distances.
+Everything we just covered above plays a part, too, plus the strength and skill of the golfer.
+As you mix and match different irons and wedges from different manufacturers, you change up various variables that affect shot distances.
 And even if you use a single set but swing your wedges differently, you may have gaps between club distances that leave you deficient on the course.

 The weaker golfer might not need such small distance gaps between each wedge and can afford to increase their loft gaps to 6 degrees.